edge-minato/pypj/pypj/resources/README.md

 ## Git hook

+See the `.pre-commit-config.yaml` to know what is configured.
 Hit `make update` and `make install` to enable configured pre-commit hooks.

 ## Versioning

-Pypj provides single sourced versioning, which means only `pyproject.toml` contains version information.
+Single sourced versioning is provided, which means only `pyproject.toml` contains version information.

 ## Alias